S3gmentati0nFault/Slides/slides.md

 ## High order correctors

-- Developed by INFN/LASA, to be installed on LHC for the high luminosity upgrade.
+High order correctors is the family of souperconducting magnets we analysed for our experiments, they were:

-- Designed to correct field errors introduced by the new Focusing quadrupoles.
+- developed by INFN/LASA, to be installed on LHC for the high luminosity upgrade.

-- Superconducting magnets
+- designed to correct field errors introduced by the new Focusing quadrupoles.

 <br>